babbleberry/rpi4-osdev/part3-helloworld/README.md

 }
 ```

 You'll see that the two functions we defined in our _io.h_ header file now have some actual code, along with some other supporting functions.
-I'll explain what's going on in this code in the next lesson, but let's skip straight to the action now!
+I'll explain what's going on in this code in the next tutorial, but let's skip straight to the action now!

 With your new _io.c_ and _io.h_ files in place, as well as the changes to _kernel.c_ made, run `make` to build your new OS.